Diane1902/NETFLIX-CUSTOMER-ANALYSIS/README.md

-# NETFLIX-CUSTOMER-ANALYSIS
+📊 Project Title: Netflix Customer Analysis
-Exploring Netflix Data. this Project showcases strong data visualization, cleaning, and pivot-reporting skills transforming raw data into actionable business insights.
+Overview

-PROJECT TITTLE: NETFLIX CUSTOMER ANALYSIS
+This project features an interactive Excel dashboard designed to analyze key aspects of Netflix customer behavior and performance.
-OVERVIEW: This project contains an interactive dashboard built using Excel to analyze sales performance.
+The goal is to provide stakeholders with quick insights into:

-The goal of the dashboard is to help stakeholders quickly understand:
+Subscription Types

-*Subscription Types
+Customer Rating

-*Customer Rate
+Churn Rate

-*Churn Rate
+Popular Genres & Devices

-*Popular genre and devices
+Key Performance Indicators (KPIs)

-*Key KPIs are used.
+📁 Files in This Repository

-Files in this Repository:
+Data/ – Contains the cleaned sample dataset

-*Data-	Contains sample cleaned dataset
+Dashboard Overview/ – Contains an image preview of the dashboard

-*Dashboard Overview- This Contain Dashboard Image *README.md	Documentation for the project
+README.md – Documentation for the project

-Tools Used
+🛠 Tools Used

-*Microsoft Excel for cleaning
+Microsoft Excel – Data cleaning and transformation

-*Excel formulas / PivotTables for analysis and dashboard design
+Excel Formulas & PivotTables – Analysis and dashboard creation

-Dataset Description
+📑 Dataset Description

-*A sample cleaned dataset is included for demonstration.
+A sample cleaned dataset is included for demonstration purposes.

-*Raw/full data is not uploaded due to size limitations.
+The raw/full dataset is not uploaded due to size limitations.

-How to Use the Dashboard
+📘 How to Use the Dashboard

-*Download the dashboard file from the Dashboard Files folder.
+Download the dashboard file from the Dashboard Files folder.

-*Open in Excel.
+Open it in Microsoft Excel.

-*Enable editing if prompted.
+If prompted, click Enable Editing.

-*Interact with slicers, filters, and visuals.
+Explore insights using slicers, filters, and interactive visuals.

-Author
+👤 Author

 Halimat O. Abu